-Students completing the Doctor of Philosophy and Doctor of Ministry programs must pay for the reader fees associated with dissertations and major projects.
+Students completing the Doctor of Philosophy and Doctor of Ministry programs must pay for reading and binding fees associated with dissertations and major projects.
 These fees are specific to each program and are listed in the program handbooks.
-Doctor of Ministry program students must pay for binding four copies of their major project.
-Students completing the Doctor of Philosophy program must pay for the expense of binding four copies and publishing costs of their dissertation.
 These specific fees are listed in each program handbook.
 All fees are subject to change.